Zenika/links.zenika.com/README.md

 The server handles redirections.
 It is independant from the UI.

 In `server/`, copy `.env.example` to `.env` then run `npm ci` the `npm run dev`.

+### Working on the database or the GraphQL API

+In `hasura/`, run `npm run console` to open the Hasura console.
+Make modifications from there then commits the migrations files created by the console.
+If the console generates lots of files, use `npx hasura migrate squash` to squash them.